AutodeskGames/stingray-docs/source/interactive_help/source_access/building.md

 By default, `make.rb` places all generated binaries and other required files under the `build/binaries` sub-directory.
 In a full build on Windows, this output directory contains:

 -	`core`: Lua scripts for the editor viewports and renderer settings.
--	`editor`: the Stingray Editor executables.
+-	`editor`: the interactive editor executables.
 -	`engine`
     -	`<platform>`: The engine runtime and data compiler for each platform.
 -	`tools`: Legacy Bitsquid tools, such as the Unit Editor and Material Editor.